-We’d like to draw your attention to an opening for a postdoctoral researcher (2 years) in large-scale atmospheric dynamics at the Geophysical Institute, University of Bergen and the Bjerknes Centre for Climate Research.
+We’d like to draw your attention to an open PhD position (3 years) in large-scale atmospheric dynamics at the Geophysical Institute, University of Bergen and the Bjerknes Centre for Climate Research.
 The position is connected to a project on "Dynamics of Arctic-Midlatitude Teleconnections: Mechanisms, robustness and tropical modulation" funded by the Research Council of Norway.
-The application deadline is 15 January, 2017.
+The application deadline is 1 November 2016.

 This project takes a dynamics-based approach to investigate whether the rapidly changing climate in the Arctic is altering midlatitude atmospheric circulation.
 Though there are many theories for how Arctic-midlatitude teleconnections operate, there is as of yet no consensus about their importance relative to other influences (e.g., the tropics, the stratosphere).
 The answer to this question is essential for understanding both year-to-year variations in regional climate and weather extremes, and projecting how these will change in a warming world.
 The successful candidate will use reanalysis data and numerical models to identify and evaluate candidate mechanisms.